Log-Scale Shrinkage Priors and Adaptive Bayesian Global-Local Shrinkage Estimation: Introduction

 In this paper we show that viewing prior distributions in terms of the logarithm of the local shrinkage parameters, $\xi_j = \log \lambda_j$, has several distinct advantages.
 Our work was motivated by the observation that those shrinkage priors which strongly promoted sparsity spread their probability mass more thinly across the $\xi_j$ space.
 By viewing the standard prior distributions in $\xi_j$ space and introducing a scale parameter $\psi$ it becomes possible to vary the degree to which a prior promotes sparsity in the coefficient estimates, all the way from the simple proportional shrinkage ridge regression model up to extremely heavy tailed distributions.
 We call these {\em log-scale} prior distributions.

 Using this approach we show that many of standard local shrinkage parameter prior distributions can be unified in terms of tail behaviour and concentration properties of the resulting marginal distribution over $\beta_j$.
 In particular, we consider the class of distributions over $\xi_j$ that have log-linear, or sub-log-linear tails.
 We derive upper bounds on the rate of concentration around $|\beta_j|=0$, and tail decay as $|\beta_j| \to \infty$, achievable by this class of prior distributions.
 Further, we show that by introduction of a scale parameter, all of the common prior distributions can be made to behave equivalently to each other, irrespective of the specific shape parameters they may possess, in the sense that for a sufficiently small choice of scale $\psi$ the induced marginal distribution can be made to lose Properties I and II.
 We then propose a new class of ultra-heavy tailed priors, called the log-$t$ priors, which exhibit the property that irrespective of the choice of $\psi$, the induced marginal distribution over $\beta_j$ never loses Properties I and II.
+We further develop results demonstrating when prior distributions with (sub)-log-linear tails will attain Kullback--Leibler super-efficiency, as well as showing that the log-$t$ prior distribution is always super-efficient in this sense.
+Additionally, we show that the log-$t$ prior is less sensitive to misspecification of $\tau$ than the horseshoe (and related distributions with (sub)-log-linear tails).

 Finally, we utilise the simple interpretation of $\psi$ as the scale for the $\xi_j$ hyper-parameters to derive an adaptive shrinkage procedure.
 We incorporate $\psi$ into the full Bayesian hierarchy and use this to estimate the degree of sparsity in the data generating model.
-This yields a prior that is able to vary from highly sparsity promoting through to a ridge-like, depending on the configuration of the true regression coefficients.
+This yields prior distributions that are able to vary from highly sparsity promoting through to ridge-like, depending on the configuration of the true regression coefficients.
 However, by using the log-$t$ prior distribution the resulting prior distribution over the coefficients $\beta_j$ never loses Properties I and II no matter how much mass is concentrated near $\xi_j = 0$.